Frequently Asked Questions

 The Institute of Legacy Management supplies fact sheets for lay executors, and can help inform you regarding inclusion of a registered charity in your will.

 I am not wealthy.
-Can I still leave the BSR in my will?
+Is it still worth leaving something to the BSR in my will?

 Gifts of all sizes are very beneficial to the BSR.
 Smaller legacies can assist in providing scholarship support, academic programmes, and can also be directed to build the general endowment fund.